Learn how to import acne care cosmetics in Vietnam with ease. Get essential tips on HS codes, import taxes, and the required documentation for 2025.

 Vietnam categorizes medical devices into four risk-based classes according to Article 4, Decree 98/2021:

 Devices in this group are simple, non-invasive, and pose minimal potential harm.
-Examples include bandages, examination gloves, stethoscopes, and surgical forceps.
+Examples include bandages, examination gloves, stethoscopes, and other simple non-invasive accessories.

 • Class B – Low-moderate risk